ADULT PROTECTIVE SERVICES:

 CENTER FOR SENIORS

-maintain healthy, enjoyable and independent lives.
-Comprehensive services
+enjoyable and independent lives.
+Comprehensive services include

-include assistance with transportation to medical appointments, home care
+assistance with transportation to medical appointments, home care

 Services and programs that help achieve these goals include:

-1. Personal home care services (cleaning, cooking, laundering and more)
+• Personal home care services

-2. Free community recreation activities Including water-chair aerobics,
+• Free community recreation activities

-community luncheons, health fairs, field trips and more
+Including water-chair aerobics, community luncheons, health fairs,

-3. Low cost non-emergency medical transportation
+• Low-cost non-emergency medical transportation

 Neighborhood Service Organization (NSO)